NickH2017/SudokuGame9Solver/README.md

-# SudokuGame9Solver
-Sudoku Game + Solver
+# Sudoku Game + Solver

+Pygame is required for this installation

+## Instructions

+Download pycharm at
+[Link]